 The new Picanto is the safest A-segment car Kia has ever made, featuring an Advanced High Strength Steel (AHSS) body construction, enam beg udara (hadapan, front side and curtain airbags) and an optional knee airbag.
 Active safety features are also included, such as standard-fit Vehicle Stability Management (VSM) with Electronic Stability Control (ESC) to ensure stability under braking and cornering.
 Sebagai tambahan, the new Picanto is available with Autonomous Emergency Braking (AEB) – a key technology adopted to enhance safety in urban environments.

 The Picanto boasts class-leading cabin space, with more leg- and head-room than all other rivals in the A-segment.
 Boot capacity is 255litres – the most of any car in its class – with 60:40 split-folding rear seats, which can be folded flat to increase capacity to 1,010litres.

 Kia Picanto X-Line on sale from fourth quarter of 2017

-The Picanto is backed by Kia’s quality promise, and will be sold as standard with the company’s unique seven year, 150,000km warranty.
+The Picanto is backed by Kia’s quality promise, and will be sold as standard with the company’s unique seven year, 150,000jaminan km.
 The all-new Picanto X-Line goes on sale across Europe during the fourth quarter of 2017.